 According to the C.I.A., nearly 2% of the Guyanese population is HIV positive, the Zika virus is actively transmitted throughout the country, and the citizens face a high risk of diarrhea, hepatitis A and typhoid fever due to poor water conditions.
 In the past, there has also been a high mortality rate for mothers giving birth and/or their babies.
 Guyana’s healthcare system is a blend of private and public (free) clinics and hospitals, located throughout the various regions of the country.

 There are approximately 383,500 women in Guyana.
-If one in 10 women suffer from Endometriosis, that means 38,000 Guyanese women may suffer from Endometriosis.
+If one in 10 people born with a uterus suffer from Endometriosis, that means 38,000 Guyanese may suffer from Endometriosis.
 And I have been contacted by many asking questions about symptoms, diagnostic tests, and best ways to help with the pain.
 It’s what spawned today’s blog.
-And if you’re reading this and don’t know what Endometriosis is, but you suffer from painful periods (among other symptoms), please click here to read about the symptoms, And, please, talk to your doctor.
+And if you’re reading this and don’t know what Endometriosis is, but you suffer from painful periods (among other symptoms), And, please, talk to your doctor.
 If you don’t have a doctor, please try to make your way to a clinic or regional hospital.
-And if you’d like, sign up for this Endometriosis Disease map and find women near you who also suffer from Endometriosis!
+And if you’d like, sign up for this Endometriosis Disease map and find others near you who also suffer from Endometriosis!

 Although the economic and medical state of Guyana may sound grim, there are people and agencies trying to make a difference.
 The Guyana Chronicle has published several health-related articles, including ones that focus on painful sex, Endometriosis, dioxin awareness, and cancer.
 It’s so wonderful to see the media truly pushing to increase awareness and improve medical care.
 The Government of Guyana is continuing to take steps to improve the quality and availability of healthcare throughout the region, spending hundreds of millions of dollars on upgrades throughout the country, as well as recruiting physicians from abroad (and encouraging local physicians to stay and practice in Guyana).
 The country also receives extensive aid internationally.
 Several doctors and organizations have devoted their time and energy into helping train medical staff in Guyana.
 Guyana Medical Relief, a non-profit organization based out of Los Angeles, California, secures medications and diagnostic equipment for the hospitals of Guyana.
 Since 1984, GMR has provided $60,000,000 worth of medical supplies and equipment to Guyanese hospitals and healthcare centers.
 They have also provided shoes to thousands of Guyanese children in need.
 GMR is just one of many organizations helping Guyana’s medical crisis.